Fellow-Consulting-AG/docapp-docs/docs/en/example/export-excel.md

 ---
-title: Export Docbits (DOC²) Results to Excel and Upload to Dropbox
+title: Export DocBits (DOC²) Results to Excel and Upload to Dropbox
-description: Learn how to export results from Docbits (DOC²) to Excel and upload them to Dropbox using n8n.
+description: Learn how to export results from DocBits (DOC²) to Excel and upload them to Dropbox using n8n.
 Automate your workflow and save time with this easy-to-follow tutorial.
 date: 2022-11-29
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Excel
   - Dropbox
   - n8n
 ---

-# Export Docbits (DOC²) Results to Excel and Upload to Dropbox
+# Export DocBits (DOC²) Results to Excel and Upload to Dropbox

 <div class='video-container'>
   <iframe src="https://www.youtube.com/embed/VIDEO_ID" frameborder="0" allowfullscreen></iframe>
 </div>

-In this tutorial, we'll show you how to export results from Docbits (DOC²) to Excel and upload them to Dropbox using n8n.
+In this tutorial, we'll show you how to export results from DocBits (DOC²) to Excel and upload them to Dropbox using n8n.
 This automation will save you time and effort, allowing you to focus on more important tasks.

 ## Prerequisites

 Before we get started, make sure you have the following:

-- A Docbits (DOC²) account
+- A DocBits (DOC²) account
 - An n8n account
 - A Dropbox account